twe4ked/rspec-api-docs/README.md

 end
 ```

-The `doc` method works by storing data in a hash on the RSpec example metadata.
+The `doc` method stores data in a hash on the RSpec example metadata.

 The second stage is the formatter (`RspecApiDocs::Formatter`).
 The formatter
 parses the hash stored on each RSpec example and uses a renderer